EDUCBA Logo

 So, this is what we did in the code snippet above:

-• We created three variables – myWorksheet of Worksheet datatype, which will store the name of the Excel Worksheet, myNamedRange of Range datatype, which will hold the name of the range of cells that we wish to name, and myRangeName, of String datatype, which will hold the name of the Named Range.
+• We created three variables – myWorksheet of Worksheet datatype, which will store the name of the Excel Worksheet, and myNamedRange of Range datatype, which will hold the name of the range of cells that we wish to name.
+And myRangeName, of String datatype, will hold the name of the Named Range.

-• We then went on to define the range of cells that we wanted to name (in the variable myNamedRange).
+• We then defined the range of cells we wanted to name (in the variable myNamedRange).

 • After that, we defined the name of our Named Range in the variable myRangeName.

-• After that, we proceed to create the Named Range and provide the reference to which it will point to.
+• After that, we create the Named Range and provide the reference to which it will point.

 This concludes the Named Range creation process through VBA.